Brazil police intercept 'destroy email' note from jailed Odebrecht CEO

-CURITIBA, Brazil (Reuters) - Brazilian police said on Wednesday they intercepted a note from the jailed chief executive of Odebrecht SA to his lawyers asking to “destroy email,” after he became the highest-profile executive arrested in Brazil’s largest ever corruption investigation.
+CURITIBA, Brazil, June 24 (Reuters) - Brazilian police said on Wednesday they intercepted a note from the jailed chief executive of Odebrecht SA to his lawyers asking to “destroy email,” after he became the highest-profile executive arrested in Brazil’s largest ever corruption investigation.

 The handwritten note, reproduced by Federal Police and posted in court documents online, says “destroy email drilling rigs.”